panoply/esthetic/docs/src/docs/usage/rules.md

 # Using Preset Style Guides

 Æsthetic comes equipped with a useful feature called **Rule Presets**.
-These pre-defined style guides serve as default settings, carefully curated to assist users in achieving polished output without having to understand how each rule works.
-By choosing the [global](/rules#global) → [preset](/rules/global/preset) option, users can conveniently apply one of the available presets as the runtime rule defaults.
+These pre-defined style guides serve as default ruleset's and have been carefully curated to assist users in achieving polished output without having to understand how each rule works.
+Using the [global](/rules#global) → [preset](/rules/global/preset) option, you can conveniently apply one of the available presets as the runtime rule default.
 This simplifies the creative process and ensures consistent, aesthetically pleasing results without introducing any unnecessary complexities or learning curves.

 ### Presets

-Currently, there are **6** different presets available, each offering unique beautified output, with some presets being more extensive than others.
+Currently, there are **5** different presets available, each offering unique beautified output, with some presets being more extensive than others.
 These options provide users with a range of stylistic choices that can be used a starting point from which, you can progressively tailor and customizing to your specific tastes.

 <!--